Stax

 What is an XML sitemap?

 An XML sitemap is a file that lists all the important URLs on your website, along with metadata like last modified date, change frequency, and priority.
-It helps search engines discover and crawl all your pages efficiently.
+It helps search engines discover and crawl all your pages efficiently, especially pages that may not be well-linked internally.
+Upload your sitemap to Google Search Console and Bing Webmaster Tools to notify these crawlers of new or updated pages.

 How do I submit a sitemap to Google?